-Resources and Support for Regional Groups
+Resources and Support for Groups

 - Sourcing a Meeting Space: This could be a local library meeting room or a space in a restaurant or café.
-Clusterbusters may be able to offer a stipend for costs, if necessary, such as rental expenses for meeting rooms.

 - Providing Printed & Digital Materials: The regional groups are an excellent opportunity to share information about high-flow oxygen and other treatments.
 Clusterbusters offers local groups pamphlets and other handouts about cluster headaches so attendees can learn more about the neurological condition.
 There are also digital resources that can be printed or distributed to the group online.

 - Advertising Online and In Local Areas: It takes time to build a group.
 Some of our current groups started with just two or three people at a local bar but blossomed into a dozen or more.
 Clusterbusters advertises regional group meetings online and in our newsletters.
 We can help you promote the group in outlets such as local newspapers, radio, and doctor’s offices and clinics in the area.